Xtraction powered by Landesk

 1.At the top of the details pane, click the icon to export the onscreen content.

 2.In the Export Report dialog, select the format for the export.
+If exporting to HTML, the file will export to a .ZIP file instead of displaying onscreen.

 3.If you're using a template, select Use template.
 (See the section below for information on creating a report template.)